13 Weeks Pregnant With Twins or Multiples

 Dr. Sabiha Anjum (Gynecologist/Obstetrician)

-Congratulations for carrying your twins safely in your womb for a long time now and yes, you have reached 13 weeks of your pregnancy!
-Being 13 weeks pregnant with twins or multiples is not easy and every mother carrying twins or multiples feels proud that the worst phase is gone now.
-This week officially leaves behind the first trimester and begins the journey into what is usually termed as the best part of pregnancy.
+Congratulations on carrying your twins safely in your womb for a long time now, and yes, you have reached 13 weeks of your pregnancy!
+Being 13 weeks pregnant with twins or multiples is not easy, and every mother carrying twins or multiples feels proud that the worst phase is gone now.
+This week officially leaves behind the first trimester and begins the journey into what is usually termed the best part of pregnancy.
 Celebrations are in order, and you can have a small party with your loved ones to enjoy this moment.

-It is a given that you don’t need to make any major changes in your lifestyle, just continue with all the good things that you have been doing for the past three months now.
-Yes, the physical changes will be pretty significant in the coming months and it is time you prepare yourself for those changes.
+It is a given that you don’t need to make any major changes in your lifestyle; just continue with all the good things that you have been doing for the past three months.
+Yes, the physical changes will be pretty significant in the coming months, and it is time you prepare yourself for those changes.
 Wondering how you could do that?
 This article will help you out!

 Growth of Twins or Multiples at 13 Weeks

 Sit tight and buckle up because your babies are running the race of development this time around.
-Most mothers who are pregnant with twins and especially with multiples worry a lot about the growth of their babies since they don’t seem to be as large as the single ones.
+Most mothers who are pregnant with twins, especially with multiples, worry a lot about the growth of their babies since they don’t seem to be as large as the single ones.
 But there is no need to worry, as this is completely normal.
 You should keep in mind that their development is pretty much on the same track.

 What Is the Size of the Babies?